neulab/explainaboard_web/README.md

         - src
             - gen # template code generated with openapi, code in this folder should not be modified manually
               - requirements.txt
+              - explainaboard
                   - __main__.py
                   - controllers
+                  - test
                   - models
                   - impl # a sympolic link to the impl folder, any edition made here will "reflect" on the impl folder
             - impl # our implementation of the apis
-            - models
-            - test

     - public # static resources for frontend
     - src    # frontend code
         - clients # all clients (backend, oauth login, etc.)